purescript/documentation/guides/Getting-Started.md

 #### Setting up the Development Environment

-PureScript's core libraries are configured to use the [Pulp](https://github.com/purescript-contrib/pulp) build tool, and packages are available in the [Bower registry](http://bower.io/search/?q=purescript-).
+PureScript's core libraries are configured to use the [Pulp](https://github.com/purescript-contrib/pulp) build tool, and packages are installed with [psc-package](https://psc-package.readthedocs.io/).
+You can find the packages curated packages on [Pursuit](https://pursuit.purescript.org/)

-If you don't have Pulp and Bower installed, install them now:
+If you don't have Pulp and psc-package installed, install them now:

-    npm install -g pulp bower
+    npm install -g pulp psc-package-bin-simple

 Create a new project in an empty directory using `pulp init`:

+    mkdir <package name>
+    cd <package name>
-    pulp init
+    pulp --psc-package init

 Your directory should now contain the following files:

-- `bower.json` - contains library dependency information
+- `psc-package.json` - contains library dependency information
-- `bower_components/` - a directory for installed dependencies
 - `src/Main.purs` - Entry point module for your project
 - `test/Main.purs` - An empty test suite